Impact

 Fish stocks will crash if nothing is done

-The global fish catch peaked 20 years ago and is continues to drop.
+The global fish catch peaked 20 years ago and it continues to drop.
 Meanwhile, more engine power and fuel are needed to go further out to sea to catch more fish.

 Time for radical change